 One slight con for the PackTowl UltraLite is that it’s not as durable as other towels.
 Remember, this towel was designed with ease of transport in mind.
 When you get this towel in your hands, you’ll notice that it’s thin and delicate.
 It’s important to always dab yourself dry when using the PackTowl UltraLite and to wring it with extreme care.

 The main positive for the PackTowl UltraLite is that it’s one of the most lightweight towels in the industry.
-Campers who put a high priority on the amount of weight they’ll be adding to their backpack and don’t mind sacrificing on durability should seriously consider this towel.
+If you’re a true weight weenie and don’t mind sacrificing on durability, this is one of the best backpacking towels out there.

 - One of the lightest camping towels in the industry.